Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 Depending on your bills and your previous spending habits my top tips above might be more than enough to achieve your goal.

 But don’t let that stop you from trying out the following tips.
-After all, how long does it take to save 10k?
-A lot quicker if you save money in all sorts of different ways.
+After all, how long does it take to save 10,000?
+A lot quicker if you save money each month in all sorts of different ways.

 open Multiple savings accounts

-Having a dedicated savings account for you $10,000 savings goals is the first step.
+Having a dedicated savings account for the extra money you free up from your monthly budget is the first step.

-If you haven’t already got them then you also want separate savings accounts for your sinking funds.
+If you haven’t already got them then you also want a separate savings account for your sinking funds.

 Sinking funds = temp saving pots for expected but irregular expenses like house insurance.

-If you achieve your monthly savings goal of $833 but find yourself with another $50 you have saved, put it into a completely separate account.
+If you achieve your monthly financial goals of $833 but find yourself with some extra cash you have saved, put it into a completely separate bank account.

-That way it doesn’t add to your $10k total, it’s starting another pot.
+Being in a separate bank account means it won’t add to your $10,000 savings goal, it’s starting another pot.

 have fun money to avoid burn out

-Saving $10000 in a year can be hard work.
-You question everything you spend, you beat yourself up if you give in to having lunch out with co-workers.
+Saving $10,000 in a year can be hard work.
+You question all your living expenses, even if they’re below what the average houeshold soends.
+You beat yourself up if you give in to wasteful spending like having lunch out with co-workers.

-It’s very easy to give up when you keep beating yourself up.
+It’s very easy to give up when your savings goal seems a far off dream and you keep beating yourself up.
 This is why it’s so important to have some fun money built into your budget.

-Fun money is guilt-free money you can spend on whatever you want.
+Fun money is a little guilt-free extra cash you can spend on whatever you want.
 Lunch out with co-workers, movie night or maybe just chocolate.

 Yes, my fun money did go on chocolate!

-Just $20 every paycheck can make a huge difference to your ability to keep on saving.
+Just $20 every paycheck can make a huge difference to your financial journey.

 overpay your mortgage